bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

     SELECT REGEXP_COUNT(A, '\d', 6)
     ```

-    - 4 arguments: Returns the number of times that a substring occurrs in `A` that contains two
+    - 4 arguments: Returns the number of times that a substring occurs in `A` that contains two
     ones with any character (including newlines) in between.
     ```sql
     SELECT REGEXP_COUNT(A, '1.1', 1, 's')